 13)Psychology Of Colors:

-Color psychology is the science of how color affects human behavior.
-The main idea of the study is that the colors have a great impact on the users perception.
-As a UX designers you should choose the colors that convey meaningful and right message.
+Colour psychology is the science of how colour affects human behaviour.
+The main idea of the study is that the colours have a great impact on the user’s perception.
+As a UX designer, you should choose the colours that convey a meaningful and right message.

-When choosing colors for your website and branding, you should understand your target audience, purpose and timing to maximize efficiency of your design and elicit certain emotions associated with your brand.
-Below we have describe this…
+When choosing colours for your website and branding, you should understand your target audience, purpose and timing to maximize the efficiency of your design and elicit certain emotions associated with your brand.
+Below we have described this…

 Blue: strong, honest, calm, loyal, trustworthy, secure